brycewray/hugo-site/content/posts/2022/05/tips-using-giscus.md

 > . . .
 I’m trying a commenting system called [giscus](https://giscus.app).
 It’s based on [Utterances](https://utteranc.es).
 Both rely on GitHub APIs.
 While Utterances uses the Search API for GitHub Issues, giscus uses the Search API for the newer, more feature-rich, and seemingly more polished [GitHub Discussions](https://docs.github.com/en/discussions).

-That experiment continues as of this writing, and I've here today to pass along some tips to any folks who may be thinking about putting giscus on their sites.
+That experiment continues as of this writing, and I'm here today to pass along some tips to any folks who may be thinking about putting giscus on their sites.

 ## Discussions-wrangling